w-gao/py-mcpe-query/README.md

 port = 19132

 with mcquery(host, port=port, timeout=10) as data:
-    # data is a QueryServerData instance
+    # data is a QueryServerData object
     print(data)
 ```